 Photo Composition: Tutorials and Tips

-If want to learn everything about the golden ratio in photography, you’ve come to the right place.
+If you want to learn everything about the golden ratio in photography, you’ve come to the right place.
 Imagine you’re standing at the edge of a rock.
 There’s an incredible scene under your feet.
 Even the light is perfect.
 Yet, you look through the viewfinder and feel lost.
 How can you capture it?
 In a situation like this, the characteristics of your camera alone won’t get you a good photograph.
-You need something to limit your choices and help…
+You need something to limit your choices and…

 Perspective in photography may seem like a technical topic, but don’t be fooled; you can use perspective to enhance pretty much any composition.
 You see, perspective is what allows you to convey depth in your images–so through careful use of perspective, you can create compelling photos that draw the viewer straight into the scene (and never let them leave!).
 And in this article, I’m going to share with you everything you need to know about perspective, including…